How Three Exhibit Companies Changed Their Businesses

 Gutsy Business Decisions

 I am fortunate.
 Nearly every day, I hear stories about trade shows and the exhibition industry.
 We all know the ones we’ve heard before, ones that vex our industry and that never change, like drayage.
-Then there are the stories that prove that people can make gutsy decisions about their business when force of habit and fear makes it seem nearly impossible.
+Then there are the stories that prove people can make gutsy decisions about their business when force of habit and fear makes it seem impossible.
 I love those stories.
 It reminds me that “grit, planning, and vision” are within the grasp of everyone if they choose to see a problem as an opportunity.

 Allow me to share three examples.
 All three are Classic Exhibits Distributors who knew they had to change their business model and did.
 I’ve heard the same stories from others over the years who knew they needed to change… but sadly chose to head down the same well-worn path.